Data Ontology — The 10 Canonical Entities

 A shared vocabulary for the objects Admaxxer models.
 Read this before querying /api/v1/*, before reading dashboard SQL, or before asking the Claude agent a "give me X by Y" question.

 TL;DR: Admaxxer's data model is built on 10 canonical entities: Workspace, Website, Visitor, Session, Pageview, Goal, Payment, AdAccount, the Campaign / AdSet / Ad hierarchy, and Subscription.
-Workspace is the multi-tenant root; everything else carries a workspace_id.
-Hot append-only entities (Pageview, Goal, Payment, ad insights) live in Tinybird; structural state (Workspace, User, AdAccount config) lives in Neon Postgres.
-Naming is snake_case in storage, camelCase at the JS/TS layer; external IDs from third-party systems carry an external_* prefix.
+Workspace is the multi-tenant root; every other entity belongs to exactly one workspace.
+High-volume behavioral entities (Pageview, Goal, Payment, ad insights) live in the append-only analytics warehouse for fast aggregation; structural state (Workspace, User, AdAccount config) lives in the primary transactional database.
+IDs that come from a third-party system are always clearly marked as external.
 The same 10 entities surface unchanged in the UI, in /api/v1/*, and in every Claude agent tool call.

 What is a data ontology — and why does it matter?

 A data ontology is the shared vocabulary your stack uses to refer to the entities and relationships in your business.
-When the dashboard says "Revenue by Ad", the API says GET /api/v1/ads/{id}/revenue, and the Claude agent says get_ad_revenue(ad_id, ...) — they're all referring to the same Ad entity, joined the same way to the same Payment entity.
-Drift in that vocabulary is one of the most common analytics-platform failure modes (Snowflake's "every team has its own definition of MRR" problem).
+When the dashboard says "Revenue by Ad", the API says GET /api/v1/ads/{id}/revenue, and the Claude agent says get_ad_revenue(ad_id, ...) — they're all referring to the same Ad entity, related the same way to the same Payment entity.
+Drift in that vocabulary is one of the most common analytics-platform failure modes ("every team has its own definition of MRR").

 Admaxxer publishes its ontology as a documented contract.
 Every entity name, every field name, every join key is listed here.
 If you're building against the API, integrating with a downstream BI tool, or asking the Claude agent a complex question, this is the source of truth.